karmab/kcli-ztp/docs/index.md

 Two bridges get created:

-- baremetal on top of the default interface of the node.
+- lab-baremetal on top of the default interface of the node.
-- provisioning, which is indeed where provisioning of the nodes will be done.
+- lab-prov, which is where provisioning of the nodes will be done.
 No dhcp needs to exist on this bridge, since this is where the provisioning artifacts will be deployed.
 We configure a static ip in 172.22.0.0/24 range.

 # Binaries retrieval